The Situation in Germany

 That's Science or Virologists Quarrel

 is not a quarrel but a scientific disputation frequently misinterpreted by laypersons, "This morning, Professor X said this, but in the afternoon, Professor Y told us that."
-This only means research on Corona is in progress, and the statement "We don't know" would frequently be appropriate in the discussions between experts.
+This only means that research on coronavirus is in progress, and the statement "We don't know" would frequently be appropriate in discussions among experts.

-Currently, public criticism is growing against scientists.
+Currently, public criticism against scientists is growing.
 People demand clear recommendations, even though many research projects on the Coronavirus are far from complete.

-If the experts correct their opinion because new studies lead to further knowledge, people don't understand and freak out, "None of the virologists have a clue!"
+If the experts revise their opinions as new studies yield further knowledge, people don't understand and freak out: "None of the virologists have a clue!"
 Even the mood of reasonable people will shift from rational to emotional.

 Freiburg

 The Münsterbauverein published the picture of a medieval gargoyle at the Minster church wearing a Mundabdeckung (mouth cover).
-Such half-protection frequently seen in Freiburg's streets was useless then due to the infection path of the plague.
-It is futile now, too, for the SARS-CoV-2 virus predominantly settles in the nasal mucosa.
+Such half-protection, frequently seen on Freiburg's streets, was useless then due to the plague's infectious nature.
+It is futile now, too, because SARS-CoV-2 predominantly settles in the nasal mucosa.

 CERN

-As illustrated by a traffic light, I am happy to see my former employer is resuming work.
+As the traffic light illustrates, I am happy to see my former employer resuming work.

 Fridays for Future Revisited